Sign up to our newsletter

 • Hearing the voice of tenants - Landlords must have robust and effective mechanisms to engage with all tenants, ensuring their perspectives are considered at all levels within the organisation.

-As the proactive consumer regulation regime approaches, landlords must embrace the lessons learnt from pilot studies and the recommendations provided by the Regulator.
-To find out more on how to prepare, hear expert insight from the Director of Regulatory Engagement at the RSH in our latest webinar ‘Consumer Regulation: Are you ready to meet the revised standards?on-demand now.
+With the proactive consumer regulation regime now in action, landlords must embrace the lessons learnt from pilot studies and the recommendations provided by the Regulator.
+To find out more on how to maintain compliance, hear expert insight from the Director of Regulatory Engagement at the RSH in our webinar ‘Consumer Regulation: Are you ready to meet the revised standards?’ on-demand now.

 On-Demand Webinar